GeorgeVasiliadis/Final-Compiler/README.md

 # Final Language
-A simplified, MIPS-compatible language, written in C.
-Developed under Programming Languages Design course, at Aristotle University of Thessaloniki.
+A simplified, MIPS-compatible language, written in C. Final was developed under Programming-Languages Design course, at Aristotle University of Thessaloniki.